Facebook

 It comes with a ready-to-use tank of Bona hardwood floor cleaning solution, so you can rest assured this is a good solution for your floors.

-When the tank is empty, you keep the cartridge and just fill it up with a new solution to cut down on plastic waste.
+When the tank is empty, you keep the cartridge and just fill it up with a new solution to reduce plastic waste.
 Of course, you can use your own solution, too, such as soap and water, if you don’t want a commercial cleaner.

 Pros